grafana/agent/docs/developer/release/prerequisites.md

 1. Follow the GitHub [instructions](https://docs.github.com/en/authentication/managing-commit-signature-verification) to set up GPG for signature verification.

-Note: This is required for creating tags on the release branch.
+*NOTE: This is required for creating tags on the release branch.*

 2. (Optional) Configure git to always sign on commit or tag.